3a1b2c3/seeingSpace/README.md

 https://courses.lumenlearning.com/boundless-chemistry/chapter/the-nature-of-light/</i></small>

 The plenoptic function describes the **degrees of freedom of a light ray with the paramters**: Irradiance, position, wavelength, time, angle, phase, polarization, and bounce.

 Light has the properties of waves.
 Like ocean waves, light waves have crests and troughs.
 * The distance between one crest and the next, which is the same as the distance between one trough and the next, is called the **wavelength**.
 * **Wave phase** is the offset of a wave from a given point.
 When two waves cross paths, they either cancel each other out or compliment each other, depending on their phase.
 * **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
 Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.
+The unit of irradiance is the watt per square meter.
+* **Polarization**
+* **Bounce**
 * The full equation is also **time dependent**.
-* Polarization

 ### 5D and 4D Lightfields: capture and rendering (Andrey Gershun, 1936)
 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***.
 It restricts the information to light outside the **convex hull** of the objects of interest.
 The magnitude of each ray is given by the **radiance** and the space of all possible light rays is given by the five-dimensional plenoptic function.
 The 7D plenoptic function can under certain assumptions and relaxations simplify o a **4D light field**, which is easier to sample and operate on.